Firm to employ equal numbers of men and women by 2033

 UK Green Building Council chief executive Julie Hirigoyen said the targets were “extremely encouraging”.

-The firm has also promised to employ equal numbers of men and women within its 5,500-strong global workforce within the next 12 years by introducing new initiatives to encourage more women to work for it.
+The firm has also promised to employ equal numbers of men and women within the next 12 years by introducing new initiatives to encourage more women to work for it.

 These include a referral bonus scheme, sponsorship of emerging female leaders and compulsory inclusivity training for senior staff.